jaumefontal/SASS-Build-SublimeText2/readme.md

 Description
 -----------

-Provides two Build system for SASS files (with and without compression)
+Provides two build systems for SASS files (with and without compression).

 Prerequisites